 Directed by Max Joseph, We Are Your Friends (WAYF) is a film someone might watch for one of the following reasons:

-1. They’re curious about making it as a DJ in electronic music and welcome the idea of a film that shows what the journey might be like – especially if they come from ‘the wrong side of the tracks’ – in this case… the wrong side of the Hollywood sign
+1. They’re curious about making it as a DJ in electronic music and welcome the idea of a movie that shows what the journey might be like – especially if they come from ‘the wrong side of the tracks’ – in this case… the wrong side of the Hollywood sign

 2. They really, REALLY ‘like’ Zac Efron